luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 You can now log in into your XMPP client of choice, if it asks for the server it should be `xmpp.your.domain` (or `your.domain` for some clients) and your login credentials `you@your.domain` and the password you chose (which you can change in most clients).

-That's it, send me a message <a href="xmpp:david@luevano.xyz">david@luevano.xyz</a> if you were able to set up the server successfully.
+That's it, send me a message at <a href="xmpp:david@luevano.xyz">david@luevano.xyz</a> if you were able to set up the server successfully.